korneliosyaovi/rave-csharp/README.md

 The Library also implements the following features:
 1. Tokeniztion (in development).
-2. Subaccounts.
+2. Subaccounts (in development).
-3. Virtual Cards.
+3. Virtual Cards (in development).
 4. Currencies.

 ## Prerequisites
-- .NET 4.0 or later
+- .NET 4.5 or later

 ## Installation